How to help the torment of anxiety and PTSD using yoga therapy and mindfulness.

 Contact me via email or call 01206 272453 to learn more about the approach and to book an initial consultation.

 Why use the body to treat the symptoms of anxiety and PTSD?

 Leading psychologists in the USA are using mindfulness and body oriented techniques in a groundbreaking way in the treatment of PTSD and anxiety owing to ongoing research undertaken by Stephen Porges and his colleagues in relation to the vagus nerve.

-Since trauma is a body based state that sends messages in the form of muscle memory, posture, movement, facial expression and heart signals to the brain, it is crucial to unlearn the traumatic patterning that the body performs over and over again as a survival instinct, each time subconscious stimuli triggers a subtle traumatic memory in the brain.
-Purely working with the memory of trauma or expressing emotions either in therapy or in pubic, triggers the body’s responses again and again, leading to hormonal imbalance, feelings of anger, anxiety, depression and often physical illness.
+Since post traumatic stress disorder (PTSD) is a body based state that sends messages in the form of muscle memory, posture, movement, facial expression and heart signals to the brain, it is crucial to unlearn the traumatic patterning that the body performs over and over again as a survival instinct.
+This happens each time subconscious stimuli trigger a subtle traumatic memory in the brain.
+Purely working with the memory of trauma or expressing emotions either in therapy or in public, may trigger the body’s responses massively, leading to hormonal imbalance, feelings of anger, anxiety, depression and often physical illness.
 A body based approach, given that hormones are in the body, helps calm the fight/flight/freeze responses and tackles the underlying memory that harms the survivor and their families.

 Alongside 1:1 therapy, Louise also runs small group workshops and courses for anxiety and trauma in her yurt in Boxted, Colchester, Essex, and trauma workshops for organisations and institutions.
 She is qualified to teach both adults and children.